-Leibniz was religious.
-In contrast with Newton's system of physics, Leibniz developed a convoluted explanation of matter known as Monadology aimed largely at preserving free will, which he thought Newton's worldview contradicted.
-Leibniz accepted (as did most of his contemporaries) the short time span for earth's existence, as implied by a literal reading of Genesis.
+Leibniz's writings hint at the concept of extinction, but he also believed that petrifaction transformed them in some way.
+Leibniz believed in (as did most of his contemporaries) the short time span for Earth's existence, as implied by a literal reading of Genesis.
 He also believed in the Noachian flood, but he thought it was one of several, and that when the waters receded, they returned to subterranean caverns through narrow passageways — depositing fossils in their wake.
 In his view, this explained some of the fossils of seashells embedded in the rocks of high peaks.

-In accordance with Biblical teachings, Leibniz also believed the earth had been shaped by fire as well, but some of his speculations on subterranean fire had a modern ring.
+In accordance with Biblical teachings, Leibniz also believed the Earth had been shaped by fire, but some of his speculations on subterranean fire had a modern ring.

 For most believe that there is fire contained in this globe, whose crust we have hardly explored.
 Earthquakes also may clearly indicate that there are tunnels of fire, and huge volcanoes reveal fire dungeons extending far and wide.